dymmond/esmerald/docs/en/docs/protocols.md

 ## InterceptorProtocol

-This is a special protocol used to implement [interceptors](./interceptors.md) for Esmerald.
+This is a special protocol used to implement [interceptors](./interceptors.md) for Ravyn.
 Check the [document](./interceptors.md) for more details about how to use it.

 ## Notes